How is Operation Fresh Start currently funded?

 What types of donations can you receive?

-Operation Fresh Start can receive direct donations to either our annual operation or Building Futures Campaign.
+Operation Fresh Start can receive direct donations to support our annual operations.
 We have the ability to take multi-year pledges.
 Currently, you can make a gift with a check, credit card (online) or donate a gift of stock.
-You can also make a Planned Gift to OFS by calling Jill W. Pfeiffer at 608-244-4721.
+You can also make a Planned Gift to OFS by contacting Gregory Markle, Executive Director, at 608-244-4721 or email@example.com.
 Please let us know if there is a specific way you’d like to make a financial contribution and we will do our best to work with you.